Tax Reform ATR believes that all consumed income should be taxed one time, at one low and flat rate. Link

 How many Members of Congress and Presidential nominees have taken the Pledge?

-As of October 1, 2011, 238 members of the House of Representatives and 41 members of the Senate have taken the Pledge.
-In the past, almost all candidates for the Republican presidential nomination--including former President George H.W.
-Bush, Senator Bob Dole, and former President George W. Bush-- have signed the Pledge.
+179 members of the House of Representatives and 44 members of the Senate have taken the Pledge.
+In the past, almost all candidates for the Republican presidential nomination–including former President George H.W.
+Bush, Senator Bob Dole, former President George W. Bush, and Governor Mitt Romney — have signed the Pledge.

 What does the Pledge commit a signer to do?